FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 ## Monitoring system - processing NETCONF subscriptions

-Inside UniConfig, NETCONF notification subscriptions are processed in an infinite loop within monitoring system.
+Inside UniConfig, NETCONF notification subscriptions are processed in an infinite loop within the monitoring system.
 An iteration of the monitoring system loop consists of following steps:

 1. Check global setting for NETCONF notifications